takiguru/cms-demo/README.md

 ## Usage

+Set "useDatabase": false" for file based database.
+Mongodb used by default.

 Set "useClientBundler:true" in the configuration file to use internal bundler and serve files for client

 URL : http://localhost:3000/